-A new version of our Data Access Interface (DAI 2) and a large new collection of linguistically annotated data will also be released in late Summer 2017.
+A new version of our Data Access Interface (DAI 2) and a new collection of linguistically annotated data from the ASLLRP SignStream® 3 Corpus is also NOW AVAILABLE !

 The data available from these pages can be used for research and education purposes, but cannot be redistributed without permission.